ExploitXpErtz/HashCrackerX/README.md

 - **Custom Salt Support:** Use custom salts to crack salted hashes.

 ## Purpose:
-HackCrackerX is designed for educational and ethical hacking purposes.
+HashCrackerX is designed for educational and ethical hacking purposes.
 It is intended to help security professionals and enthusiasts understand the process of hash cracking and enhance their knowledge in cybersecurity.

 **Note:** Use this tool responsibly and only for legal and authorized activities.